 The FDA recommends cleaning smooth-skinned fruits and vegetables by gently rubbing them with your hands (instead of an abrasive scrubber).
 This prevents you from breaking the skin before the fruit or vegetable is completely clean, which could expose the flesh to contaminants.

-For ‘rough surfaced produce’ (e.g. broccoli, cauliflower, leafy greens, melons, potatoes, berries and other produce without a smooth or soft surface) they require a soaking in a 1 to 3 mixture (1 part vinegar and 3 parts water) in a large bowl.
+For ‘rough surfaced produce’ (e.g. broccoli, cauliflower, leafy greens, melons, potatoes, berries and other produce without a smooth or soft surface).
+They require a soaking in a 1 to 3 mixture (1 part vinegar and 3 parts water) in a large bowl.
 This ensures the acidic blend kills all bacteria.

-Note: You may also use regular household bleach with the following formula mixture:
+Tip: You may also use regular household bleach with the following formula mixture: